 Knitwit Cotton Spandex Jersey is high stretch, by which we mean 50% stretch.
 If your pattern is sized for a medium stretch (25-35%) fabric, you can still use it, but you may need to run the garment in.

 Knitwit Cotton Spandex Jersey is four way stretch, by which we mean the fabric stretches in 2 directions: from selvedge to selvedge and also lengthways.
 If your pattern is sized for a two way stretch fabric, you can still use it.

-[Spandex is the preferred name of spandex fibre in the US, and it is known in Europe as elastane, and in the UK and Australia as Lycra®.
-Spandex is actually an anagram of expands.]
+By the way, Spandex is the preferred name of spandex fibre in the US.
+It is known in Europe as elastane, and in the UK and Australia as Lycra®.
+Spandex is actually an anagram of expands.

 - Pre-wash before cutting out and allow up to 5% shrinkage.

 - For jersey knit fabrics, we use and recommend Gutermann Sew-All Thread, a top quality 100% polyester thread available in a huge range of colours to match your fabric.